JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

   - :code:`rejection_threshold`: Observations will be rejected if the gross error probability lies at or above this threshold.
 Default: 0.5.

   - :code:`traced_boxes`: A list of quadrangles bounded by two meridians and two parallels.
-Tracing information will be output for observations lying within any of these quadrangles.
+Tracing information (potentially useful for debugging) will be output for observations lying within any of these quadrangles.
 Example:

     .. code:: yaml